RaeOfChey/Slugfolio/README.md

 ## Installation
 To use the application, follow these steps:

-- Step 1: Clone the repository by running git clone https://github.com/YourUsername/slugfolio.git in your terminal.
+- Step 1: Clone the repository
 - Step 2: Navigate to the project directory by typing cd slugfolio.
 - Step 3: Once you're inside the folder, install the required dependencies by running npm install.